WICG/attribution-reporting-api/app_to_web.md

 A reporting origin responding with the `Attribution-Reporting-Register-OS-Source` or `Attribution-Reporting-Register-OS-Trigger` headers while there is no OS-level support will cause the OS registration to fail.
-If both OS registration and web registration are provided in the response while there is no OS-level rupport, the browser will fallback to the web registration only if a preferred platform is specified.
-If a preferred plagform is not specified, then the web registration will fail as well.
+If both OS registration and web registration are provided in the response while there is no OS-level support, the browser will fallback to the web registration only if a preferred platform is specified.
+If a preferred platform is not specified, then the web registration will fail as well.

 ## Optional: debugging reports